Using your mobile abroad

-This guide explains more about using your phone abroad – including how to switch off data roaming – so that you can avoid running up a large mobile bill.
+This guide explains more about using your phone abroad – including how to switch off data roaming – and other ways to avoid running up a large mobile bill.

 We also have a guide for using tablets and smartphones abroad including helpful advice on how to manage your child's usage.

 Think about how you want to use your phone abroad.
 Your monthly allowance probably won't cover you for usage abroad so making and receiving calls, sending texts and using the internet or other data abroad could end up costing you extra.